schustischuster/evoGE/cisNAT/README.md

 ```

 ### Data input
 Download the [data](https://github.com/schustischuster/evoGEx/tree/master/cisNAT/data) folder to the working directory on your computer.
-Then, set file path for input and output files:
+Then, set the file path for input and output files:

 ```R
 in_dir <- "./data"